Constructions of torsion-free countable, amenable, weakly mixing groups: The second approach to WM groups

-To prove the second statement, we assume that $F/N$ is an amenable WM group.
-By the part (1), of this theorem and by Proposition \ref{prop:char} (3), it suffices to prove that $F'/N'$ does not admit any non-trivial finite or abelian quotients.
-Note that abelian groups form a proper variety, so by Theorem \ref{thm:var}, if $F'/N'$ has a non-trivial abelian quotient, then $F/N$ has a non-trivial abelian quotient, a contradiction with Proposition \ref{prop:char} (1).
+\ref{2FROM4.3} We assume that $F/N$ is an amenable WM group.
+By \ref{1FROM4.3} and by Proposition \ref{prop:char}\ref{3FROMprop:char}, it suffices to prove that $F'/N'$ does not admit any non-trivial finite or abelian quotient.
+Note that abelian groups form a proper variety; by Theorem \ref{thm:var}, indeed by its easy part, $F'/N'$ cannot have a non-trivial abelian quotient, otherwise $F/N$ would have a non-trivial abelian quotient, in contradiction with Proposition \ref{prop:char}\ref{1FROMprop:char}.

-Suppose $F'/N'$ has a non-trivial finite quotient $H$.
-We may assume in addition that $H$ is simple and non-abelian.
-The subgroup $F'\cap N/N'\leq N/N'$ is normal and abelian, and so $H$ is in fact a quotient of $F'/(F'\cap N)$, which is isomorphic to $F'N/N$, the commutator subgroup of $F/N$.
-Since $F/N$ is WM, $F/N=(F/N)'$, so $H$ is a factor of $F/N$, a contradiction with Proposition \ref{prop:char} (1).
+Suppose $F'/N'$ had a non-trivial finite quotient.
+Then $F'/N'$ would have a finite simple non-abelian quotient $H$.
+The subgroup $F' \cap N/N'$ of $N/N'$ being normal and abelian, $H$ would in fact be a quotient of $F'/(F'\cap N)$, which is isomorphic to $F'N/N$, the commutator subgroup of $F/N$.
+Since $F/N$ is WM, we would have $F/N=(F/N)'$, and $H$ would be a factor of $F/N$, in contradiction with Proposition \ref{prop:char}\ref{1FROMprop:char}.

 To prove the second statement, it remains to show that $F'/N'$ is non-trivial.
 Suppose instead that $F' = N'$.
 Then $N$ contains $F'$ so $F/N$ is abelian.
-Since it is also a WM group, we obtain a contradiction with Proposition \ref{prop:char} (1). \end{proof} \begin{remark} Suppose that $F$ is a non-abelian free group, and $N$ a normal subgroup in $F$.
+Since it is also a nontrivial WM group, we obtain a contradiction with Proposition \ref{prop:char}\ref{1FROMprop:char}. \end{proof}

+\begin{remark} Suppose that $F$ is a non-abelian free group, and $N$ a normal subgroup in $F$.
 If $F/N$ has a non-trivial finite quotient, then $F'/N'$ also has a non-trivial finite quotient.
 Indeed we then have that there is a normal subgroup $N\leq R< F$ such that $F/R$ is finite.
-It follows that $F/R'$ is virtually free abelian group, and hence is residually finite.
+It follows that $F/R'$ is virtually a free abelian group, and hence is residually finite.
 Thus $F'/R'\leq F/R'$ is also residually finite.
 Moreover $F'/R'$ is non-trivial by the Auslander-Lyndon result (\cite[Corollary 1.2]{AL55}), since $F\neq R$.
-It is remains to observe that $F'/R'$ is a homomorphic image of $F'/N'$ since $N'\leq R'$. \end{remark}
+It remains to observe that $F'/R'$ is a homomorphic image of $F'/N'$ since $N'\leq R'$. \end{remark}